-Almotive test vehicles are equipped with a diverse, redundant, synchronized, and calibrated sensor set.
+aiMotive test vehicles are equipped with a diverse, redundant, synchronized, and calibrated sensor set.

-The different AD solutions and use cases that can be realized with aiDrive[TM] require different sensor setups; from the various possible implementations, the following concentrate on an optimal and affordable selection of sensors.
+The different AD solutions and use cases that can be realized with aiDriveTM require different sensor setups; from the various possible implementations, the following concentrate on an optimal and affordable selection of sensors.

 Different sensors provide different ranges of benefits and they can complement each other's weak points.
 The aiDriveTM sensor system for L2+ highway driving is designed with a primary emphasis on cameras, as visual perception conveys the most information about the traffic environment.
 However, cameras cannot provide direct measurement of distance and speed which can be supplied, for example, by radars.
-Therefore, for safety and redundancy reasons, and for wider operation domain coverage, our reference L2+ implementation also uses radars and LiDARs in a complementary fashion for robust sensor fusion.
+Therefore, for safety and redundancy reasons, and for wider operation domain coverage, our reference L2+ implementation also uses radars in a complementary fashion for robust perception.